philipwalsh/fastai.100days/README.md

 ## initial setup

-the book says to go to [Fast AI Book Home](https://book.fast.ai), then im directed to the book's [repo](https://github.com/fastai/fastbook)
+the book says to go to [fastai Book Home](https://book.fast.ai), then im directed to the book's [repo](https://github.com/fastai/fastbook)

 so form there i download the code and put it in